jonfernq/Learning/Python/HackerRank/DifficultIntermediate.md

 print(length)  # Output: 3
 ```

+**Explanation:**

+The function longest_unique_substring takes a string as input and returns the length of the longest substring in the string that contains only unique characters.

+The function uses a sliding window approach to find the longest substring.
+It starts by initializing variables to keep track of the start and end indices of the substring, a set to keep track of the unique characters in the substring, and a variable to keep track of the length of the longest unique substring.

+The function then loops over each character in the string using a while loop.
+At each iteration, it checks if the current character is in the set of seen characters.
+If the current character is not in the set, it adds it to the set and increments the end index.
+It also updates the max length if the current substring is longer than the previous longest substring.

+If the current character is already in the set, it removes the first character in the substring from the set and increments the start index.
+This continues until the end index reaches the end of the string.

+Finally, the function returns the length of the longest unique substring.

+In the given example, the input string is "abcabcbb".
+The longest substring with unique characters is "abc", which has a length of 3.
+Therefore, the function returns 3 as output.

-3. Write a program that takes a list of dictionaries representing students and their test scores, and returns a dictionary containing the average score for each subject.
+**3. Write a program that takes a list of dictionaries representing students and their test scores, and returns a dictionary containing the average score for each subject.**

 ```python
 def average_scores(students):